cellajs/permission-manager/APIS.md

 // Import or Require
 import { Context } from '@cellajs/permission-manager';

-// Since this is the root entity in the Hierarchical Structure, the 'parents' parameter is not required. const rootEntity = new Context(
+const rootEntity = new Context(
     'root', // name
     ['rootAdmin', 'rootMember'], // roles
 );

-// You only need to specify the direct parent.
-// Specifying multiple parents results in a polyhierarchical leaf node. const leaveEntity = new Context(
+const leaveEntity = new Context(
     'leave', // name
     ['leaveAdmin', 'leaveMember'], // roles
     new Set([rootEntity]), // parents
 );
 ```
+> !
+You don't need to specify the 'parents' parameter for a root entity in the hierarchical structure.

+> !
+You only need to specify the direct parent (excluding ancestors higher in the structure).

+> !
+Specifying multiple parents results in a polyhierarchical leaf node.

 ## Product API
 The tangible entities within the application.